ChrstphrHll/npc_gen/students/Jovos Seldanna.md

 ---
 ### Description
 - 3rd year Half-Elf Paladin in Jettenia
-- straight black hair that's put back in a long pony tail, Brown eyes, and Light Tan skin
+- short wavy blonde hair that's put up, Brown eyes, and Light Tan skin
 - Is Suave and Crude, and has Peace as their ideal

 ### Organizations